solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 # Introduction to Java records

 ![Java Versions](/img/java14-records/java-versions.png)
-Image 1.
-Something new in each Java version!
-Records are introduced in Java 14.

-Java 14 released in March 2020 introduces a new interesting feature named [records](https://openjdk.java.net/jeps/359).
+As illustrated in the picture above, Java 14 released in March 2020 introduces a new interesting feature named [records](https://openjdk.java.net/jeps/359).
 This is how records are declared:

 ```